HirasawaProject/Hirasawa-Bancho/README.md

 In terms of hardware requirements I've gotten this to run on a Pi Zero

+## Building
+Building Hirasawa is very easy, all you need to do is run `gradle build` and the jar will be built under `build/libs/HirasawaProjectXXXX.jar`

 ## Contribution
 Please wait while I get the bulk of the system frame done first and then I can outline how you can help with development